gzoller/docker-exp/README.md

 			port     = ${settings.port}
 		}

-The hostname/port is the external (to Docker) binding.
-This gets set to whatever the dockerhost IP is plus the port you pass in with optional env variable HOST_PORT (default 1600).
-The bind- variants are IP/port internal to Docker, which basically you only care about if you're running other servers inside the same Docker.
+The bind- variants are IP/port internal to Docker, which basically you only care about if you're running other servers inside the same Docker, and in that case you would clearly need more ports than 2551.